infracost/docs/docs/getting_started.md

 infracost diff --path aws
 ```

-Use our [CI/CD integrations](integrations) to automatically add pull request comments showing cost estimate diffs.
+Use our [CI/CD integrations](/docs/integrations/cicd) to automatically add pull request comments showing cost estimate diffs.

 ## Usage

-As mentioned in the [FAQ](/docs/faq), **no** cloud credentials, secrets, tags or resource identifiers are sent to Infracost's API.
+As mentioned in the [FAQ](/docs/faq), **no** cloud credentials, secrets, tags or resource identifiers are sent to the Cloud Pricing API.
+That API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.
 Infracost does not make any changes to your Terraform state or cloud resources.
-Our API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.

 The `infracost` CLI has the following main commands.
 Use the `--path` flag to point to a Terraform directory or plan JSON file:
 - `breakdown`: show full breakdown of costs
 - `diff`: show diff of monthly costs between current and planned state

-If your repo has **multiple Terraform projects or workspaces**, use an Infracost [config file](/docs/config_file) to define them; their results will be combined into the same breakdown or diff output.
+If your repo has **multiple Terraform projects or workspaces**, use an Infracost [config file](/docs/multi_project/config_file) to define them; their results will be combined into the same breakdown or diff output.

 ### Terraform directory